HasanBGIt/PassGenerator-Web-App/README.md

 - Include numbers
 - Include symbols
 - Specify password length (8 to 20 characters)

-The app also allows users to easily copy the generated password to their clipboard.
+The app also allows users to easily copy the generated password

-## Features

-- User-friendly interface
-- Customizable password options
-- Password length control
-- Copy to clipboard functionality
-- Error message shown if no option is selected

-## How to Use

-1. Clone or download this repository.
-2. Open `index.html` (or your main HTML file) in a web browser.
-3. Choose your preferred password options.
-4. Click the **Generate Passwords** button.
-5. Click the copy icon to copy the password to your clipboard.

 ## Technologies Used